Disclaimer (Tech)

 }

-Of course, you need to at least restart the nextcloud-caddy.service if you changed this file after the Reboot step.
+Of course, you need to at least restart the nextcloud-caddy.service if you changed this file after the Nextcloud step.

 You could in theory also not terminate the TLS chain.